bright/new-www/_posts/2019-03-13-flutter-why-you-may-love-it-or-hate-it.md

 - Hot Reload - it actually helps :D.

 **Things I hate in Flutter**
-- .yaml files - I've spend some time trying to fix a simple bug, which was caused by one additional white-space.
+- .yaml files - I've spent some time trying to fix a simple bug, which was caused by one additional white-space.
 When you add image, you need to specify it in `pubspec.yaml` file and I've made a typo there.
 Fortunately, [online validators](http://www.yamllint.com/) came to the rescue,
 - ending each Widget's argument's with comma - after adding the last argument of a Widget, you should end it with `,`.
 Otherwise the code will be badly / ugly formatted.
 This sometimes leads to the code which in the end looks like this: